Very occasionally, on opening a file you may get a dialog with a message like:

 For the more technically minded…

 If you are confident using a text editor and looking at XML source code you can have a go at fixing this yourself.
-If you don't have a text (code) editor - don't use TextEdit - a good free option is BBEdit.
+If you do not have a text (code) editor - do not use TextEdit - a good free option is BBEdit.
 Now:

 - Make a copy of your broken TBX and give it a new name indicating it is (will be) the 'fixed' version.